zhangyingerjelly/zhangyingerjelly.github.io/_portfolio/portfolio.md

 ---

 I am a fourth-year PhD student at Zhejiang University.
 I graduated from information and electronical engineering college, Zhejiang University with a bachelor's degree in 2020.<br>
-Nowadays, I am a visiting phd student in National University of Singapore.
+Nowadays, I am an Intern in Qwen team, Alibaba Group.

 Research Interests
 ======